France Travel Restrictions and Resources

 What’s it like to travel to France?

-Here is a helpful article detailing what travel to France is currently like.
+Here is a helpful article detailing a journey to France from the USA in summer 2021, for an insight on what it is like.

 Where can I get Covid tested in France?

 Antigen and PCR tests are widely available in France, with many pharmacies offering antigen tests (approx. €30), with rapid results and larger centers PCR tests (approx. €55 - €70), results normally in 24 hours.

 You can find a test center through this government website and find a more detailed article here.
 Locals also find this site useful for easy testing.
 Some testing centers require appointments and turnaround over weekends may be slower so we suggest planning well in advance.